-Lauri Miller will forward all internship and job opportunities we receive from our alumni network to every geology major.
-Be sure to read your emails from Lauri!
+Lauri Miller will forward all internship and job opportunities we receive from our alumni network to every AGES major, and many will be listed on the AGES Newsletter each Monday from the Chair.
+Be sure to read your emails from Lauri and Dr. Anderson!

 #2 tip for finding internships

 Go to regional meetings that offer continuing education credits for licensure and professional development.
 You will meet industry contacts in person (this is vitally important) and will be able to get your resume into their hands in a more informal environment.
 Meetings not to miss are the AEG Carolinas Section Fall Field Trip and the Carolinas SME trips.
-Contact Crystal Wilson for more information about these trips.
+Announcements for these meetings will be in your weekly newsletter.

 #3 tip for finding internships

 Join professional societies so you can search their job ads.
 Many internship jobs are posted on society web pages and access is only available to members.
 Professional societies have very cheap student rates, so it is worth joining!

 #4 tip for finding internships

 A web-based search that's a bit more directed is better than simply googling "geology internships."
 We have provided a list of some of the organizations that provide internships that are relevant for geologists, but be aware there are many that may not be listed.

 Google any of the items below followed by "internship" for more information.

 Clearing House Web Sites